jimdigriz/freeradius-oauth2-perl/README.md

 The initial request will be slow as the user/group databases populate, then future requests (even on different accounts) will be fast.

-If your authentication fails, then you may see some `Reply-Message' attributes from Azure if there is a problem with the account.
+If your authentication fails, then you may see some `Reply-Message` attributes from Azure if there is a problem with the account.
 If there is no `Reply-Message` then your next step is to stop FreeRADIUS and run it in debugging mode:

     sudo systemctl stop freeradius
     sudo freeradius -X